naymspace/backpex/guides/live_resource/user-preferences.md

   yourself (the usual case for a DB adapter), or `{:ok, {:put_session, key, map}}` to ask the caller to write `map` into the Phoenix session.

-The side-effect protocol is what keeps adapters pure.
-They don't touch `Plug.Conn` — they describe what the caller should do.
-This is what lets the controller compose cross-adapter batch writes and lets server-side code dispatch the same adapters without an HTTP request.
+The side-effect protocol keeps adapters independent of `Plug.Conn`.
+A Session adapter describes the session effect for the controller to apply; a database adapter may perform its own storage write and return `{:ok, :persisted}`.
+This lets the controller compose cross-adapter batch writes and lets server-side code dispatch the same adapters without an HTTP request.

 `{:put_session, _, _}` is only honorable on a `%Plug.Conn{}` —
 `Plug.Session` is HTTP-only.
 An adapter that stores in the session must